jihulabs/pystreams/README.rst

 --------------------

 * Calling the core Stockfighter API is pretty important :)
-* Includes some rudimentary support for the GM
+* Includes some rudimentary support for the GM API, such as i